 - Can I bring my dog or pet?

 - Pets, other than documented service animals, are not allowed aboard the vessel.

 - Are gift certificates available for this sail?

-- Yes, gift certificates are available, and they make a perfect gift for holidays, birthdays or any other occasion!
-To purchase a gift certificate for this sail, please visit our website or contact us directly by clicking on the "Contact TravTallShip" link to the left of the page.
+- Yes, gift certificates are available and they make a perfect gift for holidays, birthdays or any other occasion!
+To purchase a gift certificate for this sail, please click on the "Gift Certificates: Purchase" link in the box above.

 - Can I book a private charter?